Jude Gold

-Jude Gold (also credited as Judah Gold) is an American guitarist who has toured with Jefferson Starship since 2012 and has toured with Kristin Chenoweth, JGB (formerly the Jerry Garcia Band), Eddie Money, 2 Live Crew, Jeff Berlin, and more.
-He has been the Los Angeles editor of Guitar Player magazine since 2001, with numerous cover stories to his credit.
+Jude Gold (also credited as Judah Gold) is an American guitarist who has toured with Jefferson Starship since 2012 and has toured with Kristin Chenoweth, JGB, Eddie Money, 2 Live Crew, Jeff Berlin, and more.

+Gold has been the Los Angeles editor of Guitar Player magazine since 2001, with numerous cover stories to his credit.

 Career

-Jude Gold is a graduate from University of California, Berkeley.
+Jude Gold is a graduate of the University of California, Berkeley.
 He has performed with Metallica's Kirk Hammett, 2 Live Crew, David Grisman and The String Cheese Incident.
-He has also toured with JGB (formerly known as the Jerry Garcia Band, featuring original members Melvin Seals, Donny Baldwin, Gloria Jones, and Jackie LaBranch) and Kristin Chenoweth, in addition to BX3, a group made up of bass players Stu Hamm, Jeff Berlin, and Billy Sheehan.
+He has also toured with JGB (featuring Jerry Garcia Band members Melvin Seals, Donny Baldwin, Gloria Jones, and Jackie LaBranch) and Kristin Chenoweth.
+He also played with BX3, a group made up of bass players Stu Hamm, Jeff Berlin, and Billy Sheehan.
 His credits include playing on Miguel Migs' Outside the Skyline and Get Salted Vol. 2, as well as Hed Kandi's Beach House; Gold is also mentioned in the liner notes of Lee Ritenour's 6 String Theory.

 In October 2012, Gold joined Jefferson Starship as lead guitarist.
 He has performed in Europe, Brazil, America, Japan, Mexico, Scandinavia, and Canada with the band Gold played guitar on the Academy Award-nominated documentary, Daughter from Danang.